Alfred, Orland, and Joan Ogden

 The schools at Chile and River Plate were of special interest to Orland because of his parents’ pioneering work in those regions of South America.
 These instruments helped them establish fully equipped music schools.
 River Plate responded by naming their music building the Ogden School of Music, to commemorate the role that the Ogden family had played in the SDA church in their country.

 Orland and Joan Ogden, owners of Ogden Music in Portland, Oregon, were given the Global Award in Adventist education in 2001 for the outstanding support they had provided for music programs in Adventist schools.
-The award was presented to them by Humberto Rasi of the General Conference Education Department in April at Walla Walla College.
+The award was presented to them by Humberto Rasi of the General Conference Education Department in April at Walla Walla College during a church service

 Orland, who died in 2002, spent the early years of his life playing clarinet and saxophone in theater bands, becoming widely known for his playing abilities.
 Subsequently, he would establish a beauty parlor business in the Salem/Portland area of Oregon, which prospered throughout the Depression years and, with his wife assisting, would engage in a number of other business endeavors.
 The success of these ventures and in buying and selling real estate enabled them to assist schools and churches in a philanthropic way.
 Although primarily a businessman, Orland's first love was music.

 Orland Ogden, whose lifetime spanned the 20th century, began and ended his journey through those years with music.
 He was born four years after the first airplane flew, when few persons in America had a car and most homes in this country were lit at night by kerosene lamps.
 The first model T Ford was built and General Motors was formed in the first year of his life; there were five telephones for every 100 people in the United States, and radio did not exist.
 It was an amazing century, and his journey through that time and how he rode the waves of change is a remarkable story.